sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 ### Add a timestamp API

 Too see how it works, we implement a simple timestamp API.
-We first get the current timestamp, then convert it to a 4 bytes *Buffer* in little-endian, and sign the structed `data` lastly.
+We first get the current timestamp, then convert it to a 4 bytes *Buffer* in little-endian, and sign the structured data.

 ```ts
 export function getTimestamp() {